North Korea nuclear test poses sanctions dilemma for major powers

 Republican front-runner Donald Trump urged China to rein in its ally or face trade repercussions, while his main Democratic rival, Hillary Clinton, said the United States should tighten sanctions on North Korea and called on Beijing to be more assertive in deterring Pyongyang’s “irresponsible actions.”

-U.S. State Department spokesman John Kirby said Washington would work with the international community on an “appropriate response” to Pyongyang.
+U.S. State Department spokesman John Kirby said the United States would work with the international community on an “appropriate response” to Pyongyang.
 He said this would be “measured, deliberate, tough, clear and concise.”

-An adviser to Japanese Prime Minister Shinzo Abe said Tokyo had begun discussing a new U.N. sanctions resolution with Washington.

-Katsuyuki Kawai told Reuters one option for Japan itself could be to reimpose bilateral sanctions it eased in 2014 in return for North Korea’s reopening of a probe into the status of abducted Japanese citizens.

 DeThomas, the former diplomat, said China could exert more pressure on North Korea by restricting energy supplies and investment in areas such as minerals and mining.
 It could also restrict informal border trade, or even take a different approach to North Korean refugees – allowing them in rather than shutting them out.

-In 2013 China cut crude oil exports to North Korea as an apparent punishment for an earlier nuclear test.
+In 2013 China, which has often played as moderating influence on North Korea, cut crude oil exports to North Korea as an apparent punishment for an earlier nuclear test.

 But DeThomas said any discussions on sanctions at the United Nations would go nowhere close to the steps necessary to effect change in North Korea.